orra-dev/orra/README.md

 # 🪡 orra

-orra is infrastructure for resilient AI agent workflows.
+Orra is infrastructure for resilient AI agent workflows.
 It helps your agents recover from failures like API outages, failed evals, and more - keeping your workflows moving forward.

 ![](images/orra-diagram.png)

 By intelligently coordinating tasks across your agents, tools, and existing stack, orra ensures robust execution in any environment.
 It’s designed to work seamlessly with any language, agent framework, or deployment platform.

-* 🧠 Smart execution plans with automatic agent/service discovery
+* 🧠 Planning agent with automatic agent/service discovery
 * 🗿 Durable execution with state persistence
-* 🎯 Domain grounded verification
+* 🎯 Pre-validated execution plans
 * ↩️ Revert state to handle failures
-* 🕵 Immutable audit logs
+* 🕵 Audit logs for traceability
 * 🚀 Go fast and save cost with tools as services
 * ⛑️ Automatic health monitoring
 * 🔮 Real-time status tracking